-Other comprehensive loss fluctuated over the fiscal periods.
-This was mainly due to the volatility of the stock market from international economic environment and the IFRS non-cash adjustment related to the translation of measurement currency to reporting currency.
+In general, other comprehensive loss fluctuated over the fiscal periods when comparing three months ended September 30, 2018 with all historic periods in 2017 and 2016.
+The fluctuation was mainly due to the volatility of the stock market related to the Company's equity positions and the IFRS non-cash adjustment related to the translation of measurement currency to reporting currency.